 Why does a young father die on his way home from work after someone ran a red light?
 Why does a college student end up paralyzed after diving into the water with his dad?
 Why does a man who’s wasted his life for years, survive his first heart attack but not my husband, who gave all he had to make a difference?
 All of these were a result of something unseen in normal, everyday, life situations.
 They remind me I can’t do anything about what I can’t see so I better do something about what I can see – me and those around me.
 Whether it’s eating less so I don’t have to buy bigger clothes or expressing my love to those I love; making a difference in the lives I care about.
 It’s not just seeing either, it’s acknowledging and taking action if action is required.
 I’ve been eating too much lately because I’m not happy.
 Do I ignore the weight gain since I’m happy or figure out a new healthier happy?
 Do I spend 4 hours in a car on a Sunday to spend time with my Mom or let my sisters keep her company?
 I see – I do.

 Life changes stink.
 I go along, making progress towards not sure what, and then in a moment something happens, turning everything upside down, splitting each day into two extremes, something I’ve never experienced before.
-There’s still the times of great joy and lots of fun, but now when alone arrives, as it always has, it’s intense, like me and my feeling have been discarded.
+There’s still the times of great joy and lots of fun, but now when alone arrives, as it always has, it’s intense, like me and my feelings have been discarded.
 A friendship, I hoped for, hasn’t happened and so it’s time to let it go.
 I’ve felt alone before, but I’ve been able to figure out how to balance it with the hope of making a friend here.
 But, just like I can’t make someone love me, I can’t make someone be my friend.
 I know I’ve got to replace it with something to get my balance back, but what?
-Maybe it’s just acceptance, which means figuring out how to enjoy my own company.
-Then there’s the decision to stick to one of only two things I need from someone else.
+Maybe it’s just acceptance, figuring out how to enjoy my own company.
+Maybe I need to put more faith in myself to find fulfillment in what I love to do rather than someone else.
 I feel like I’ve done something wrong.
 I know I haven’t but why else would I feel dismissed?
-I’m a giver, not needing much, but that doesn’t mean I have an endless supply of yeses.
+I’m a giver, needing little, but still struggling to find the little I need.

 There are still days when the pain of his death is overwhelming.
 The intensity of the grief returning like it did right after waking up to the reality of that event.
 Anger, unstoppable tears, intense sadness, and feeling sorry for myself, things that I’ve overcome and yet here they are.
 Is overcome the right word?
 If not, maybe I haven’t made as much progress as I thought towards accepting, and adjusting to, living alone.
 People lose lots of things, like the watch I lost recently, not of any real importance; fairly easy to accept, no life adjustment needed.
 Then there’s the life-changing losses, like a spouse, eye sight, or use of your legs; the things that land in your lap, something you don’t want, impossible to get rid of.
 But I don’t have to get rid of that loss to overcome it.
 When I realized I couldn’t let it linger in my lap, I started tossing it into the air, each time higher and higher creating longer and longer periods of time without it.
 How long should I let it stay after it comes back down?
 Just long enough to acknowledge its presence and then give it a big toss.